affinitydb/doc/pathSQL reference.md

   digits [type-suffix]
   digits[.digits][e[+-]digits] [type-suffix]

-where **digits** is _one or more_ decimal digit in ASCII (0 through 9) or Unicode (０through９).
+where **digits** is _one or more_ decimal digit in ASCII (0 through 9) or Unicode.
 *Note*: There must be at least one digit before and after the decimal point (if one is used).
 *Note*: At least one digit must follow the exponent marker (e) (if one is present).
 *Note*: There cannot be any space or other character embedded in a numeric constant.
 *Note*: Any leading plus or minus sign is not actually considered part of the constant; it is an operator applied to the constant.

 <p id="typesuffix">
 The **type-suffix** is an alphabetical character appended to the numeric constant, to specify its type.
-It can be used when user want to do some bitwise operation for this numberic constant, or user want to store it with specific data type format on disk.
+It can be used in the context of bitwise operations, or to store data with a specific format.
 If it is not specified, then mvStore will select a default representation matching the value; it may convert the number to the most space-efficient data type that can represent this value.
 </p>

 #### UINT